saiba-tenpura/portfolio/content/blog/nyan-gun-recreation.md

 ![MP7 textured](/blog/nyan-gun-recreation/mp7-textured.png)

-Since the basic models and textures were now complete I moved onto creating the five animations I needed for drawing, firing and reloading the weapon as well as simple idle and walk cycles.
+Since the basic models and textures were now complete I moved onto creating the four animations I needed for drawing, firing and reloading the weapon as well as a simple idle cycle.
 In order to be able to create the necessary animations I first had to rig and weight paint the models which involves the creation of a digital skeleton, where each bone controls and deforms specific parts of the model based on an assigned weight.
 As for defining the movement of each action this is achieved by setting specific points which define the state of the 3D model across a timeline aka. keyframes.
 Said keyframes are defined for key moments in the animation and the gaps between them are automatically interpolated by Blender to create a continous motion.

 <video autoplay loop>
   <source src="/blog/nyan-gun-recreation/mp7-reload.mp4" type="video/mp4" />
 </video>

-After most of the creative work was completed it was now time to move over to the Godot Game Engine where I had to write the game logic incl. the basic movements walking, running, jumping and also the weapon handling.
-For the time being I decided to not use GDNative but to use GDScript instead so I could familiarize myself with the basics before diving deeper into the engine.
+After most of the creative work was completed it was now time to move over to the Godot Game Engine where I had to write the game logic incl. the basic movements walking, jumping and also the weapon handling.
+For the time being I decided to not use GDNative but to use GDScript instead so I could familiarize myself with the basics before taking a deeper dive into the engine.

+So I yet again started watching a lot of tutorials working on one small feature after another first the ability to control the camera, then controls for basic two axis movement, then jumping and gravity as well as a ground floor so the character wouldn't fall infinitely.
+Eventually after I had the basics down I tweaked the parameters to smooth everything out and made sure you could walk up slopes and stairs.

 For one there are the different fire modes the weapon has, a basic full auto mode, a shotgun mode and a grenade launcher mode including an explosion effect.
 In addition to that there are also the animated particle effects with trails which bounce off of objects and enemies.